‘Happiness’ is a broken concept.

 A Helpful Visual

-Thinking of these two separate circles, we can dissociate some individual characteristics found in each, as well as examples.
-Look at the activities and traits that represent “Joy”, and consider separately the examples of “Happiness.”
-They sort of feel different, don’t they?
+Looking at these two separate circles, we can dissociate some individual characteristics and examples found in each.
+Look at the activities and traits that represent Joy, and consider separately the examples of Happiness.
+They do feel different, don’t they?